An exact solution method for binary equilibrium problems with compensation and the power market uplift problem: Appendix GAMS codes, a numerical test case additional examples

 \subsection{A numerical test case}

-To illustrate the numerical properties of the binary-equilibrium method, we apply the power market model presented in Chapter~\ref{sec:example} to the open-source model and data set provided by H.~Pandzic, Y.~Dvorkin, T.~Qiu, Y.~Wang, and D.~Kirschen at the Renewable Energy Analysis Lab (REAL), University of Washington, Seattle, USA (\citeyear{Pandzic_Online_REAL}, \url{http://www.ee.washington.edu/research/real/gams_code.html}).
+To illustrate the numerical properties of the binary-equilibrium method, we apply the power market model presented in Chapter~\ref{sec:example} to the open-source model and data set provided by \citeauthor{Pandzic_Online_REAL} at the Renewable Energy Analysis Lab (REAL), University of Washington, Seattle, USA\footnote{Available at \url{http://www.ee.washington.edu/research/real/gams_code.html}}).
 This open-source data and model were specifically adapted to provide an easily scalable test case, using demand and wind timeseries over multiple days and apply different settings to the dataset (differentiated by favourable or unfavourable wind situations, wind penetration, power plant cost characteristics, grid congestion, etc.).

 The test cases were run on a Dell Optiplex 9020 workstation (Windows 7, 8-core 64bit Intel i7-4790 CPU@3.6GHz, 16GB RAM) using the GUROBI solver in GAMS 24.4.6, and setting the GUROBI options to 3 threads on 6 cores.